-Since sail boats can't sail into the wind, there are special rules which guide us and them as to priorities and protocols.
-But what about sailboat vs sailboat?
+Since sailboats can't sail into the wind, there are special rules that guide us and them as to priorities and protocols.
+But what about sailboat vs. sailboat?
 Rule 12 rules as follows.
-First, the vessel with the wind on her port side shall keep out of the way of the other, i.e., if the windward side (which by convention and most cases is the side opposite to that which the mainsail is on) is your port side, you are the giveway vessel.
-Second, if both sail boats have their mainsail trimmed to the starboard side (opposite the wind and thus both boats have the wind on their port side), the boat furthest upwind is the give-way vessel.
-In fact, in all conditions, if both sail boats have the wind on the same side (i.e., even starboard), the boat furthest upwind is the give-way vessel.
+First, the vessel with the wind on her port side shall keep out of the way of the other, i.e., if the windward side (which by convention and most cases is the side opposite to that which the mainsail is on) is your port side, you are the give-way.
+Second, if both sailboats have their mainsail trimmed to the starboard side (opposite the wind and thus both boats have the wind on their port side), the boat furthest upwind is the give-way vessel.
+In fact, in all conditions, if both sailboats have the wind on the same side (i.e., even starboard), the boat furthest upwind is the give-way vessel.